kicaj29/aws/EBS-EFS-EFS_IA-FSx/readme.md

 * It is a network drive you can attach to your instances while they run (it is not a physical drive).
 Because it is a network drive there might be a bit of latency.
 * It allows your instances to persist data, even after their termination.
-* They can only be mounted to a single instance at a time.
+* Typically they are mounted to a single instance at a time.
+  * There is feature called **EBS Multi-Attach** - it depends on EC2 instance type and type of EBS volume, then you can have the same EBS volume attached to multiple EC2 instances.
 * **They are bound to a specific availability zone** (it is not regional resource)
   * For example: an EBS in us-east-1a cannot be attached to us-east-1b, unless we create a snapshot - then it is possible.
 * Analogy: think ot them as a "network USB stick".
-* Size up to 16 TB
+* Size up to 64 TB
 * Single file can be stored as many blocks - it allows to update only part of the file, partial file updates are possible, S3 does not support it
 * EBS Volumes do not automatically scale if more space is needed: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/step3-increase-size-of-data-volume.html
   * It can be automated by running custom lambda function: https://aws.amazon.com/blogs/storage/automating-amazon-ebs-volume-resizing-with-aws-step-functions-and-aws-systems-manager/
+    * Increase volume size (up to 64TB)
+    * Attache multiple EBS volumes to EC2 instance
 * Both non-root and root volumes can be encrypted

 ## EBS - delete on termination